 Hit and run accidents have, unfortunately, become a common occurrence in Florida.
-In 2012 alone, there were 67,968 total reported hit and run accidents.
+In 2012 alone, there was 67,968 total reported hit and run accidents.
 17,000 resulted in injuries and 166 were fatal.

 Any individual involved in an accident resulting in damage to a vehicle or property must stop their vehicle immediately and remain at the scene until they have provided certain identifying information (Fla.
 Stat. § 316.06).

 Anyone who has been involved in a crash that resulted in death or injury must stop their vehicle immediately and remain at the scene until they have provided certain identifying information (Fla.
 Stat. § 316.027).
 In addition to the exchange of information, a person is required to give reasonable assistance to anyone who has been injured due to the accident.

 Personal identifying information must be provided to anyone else involved in an accident that resulted in injury, death or property damage; or to a law enforcement officer (Fla.
 Stat. § 316.062):